kivy/pyjnius/docs/source/api.rst

                 peek = JavaMethod('()Ljava/lang/Object;')
                 empty = JavaMethod('()Z')

-        The name associated to the method is automatically set from the declaration within the JavaClass itself.
+        The name associated with the method is automatically set from the declaration within the JavaClass itself.

-        The signature can be found with the `javap -s`.
+        The signature can be found with `javap -s`.
 For example, if you want to fetch the signatures available for `java.util.Stack`::

             $ javap -s java.util.Stack